 She cooked a spectacular cheese omelet, which they consumed along with another bottle of wine.
 They never saw the end of the movie, but her postcoital pronouncements of emotional repletion kept him awake until the sun was up.

 This morning Karen Falon was his major focus—finding her, talking with her, gazing into her blue, or green, or possibly brown eyes, getting to know her again.
 Still, he didn't want to be rude to his guest.
-"I don't remember what you said you did for a living," he said as he searched the floor around the bed for his underwear, conscious of but only faintly bothered by the fact that he was not exhibiting his most attractive feature.
+"I don't remember what you said you did for a living," he said as he searched the floor around the bed for his underwear, conscious of but only faintly bothered by the fact he was not exhibiting his most attractive feature.
 It was a bit broad and perhaps too hairy by some unspoken standard.

 "You have a great ass," she said and pinched him.

 "Hey."
 He jumped.
 "You should see my father's."
-It was then that Clovis had two simultaneous but distinct realizations.
-The first was that his response had no relevance whatsoever to her comment—in fact it was the punch line to a very old and particularly puerile joke having nothing at all to do with the fundament; the second, and more physically apparent, was that he had the capacity to feel embarrassment even in the presence of someone he didn't particularly care about.
+It was then Clovis had two simultaneous but distinct realizations.
+The first was his response had no relevance whatsoever to her comment—in fact it was the punch line to a very old and particularly puerile joke having nothing at all to do with the fundament; the second, and more physically apparent, was he had the capacity to feel embarrassment even in the presence of someone he didn't particularly care about.

 She grimaced, then smiled.
 "You're so cute."